Mercury: Fast, Pockmarked and Shrinking

 See, if we define a "day" as the amount of time it takes our sun to return to a specific point in the sky, then a single day on Mercury is 176 Earth days long.
 That's the rough equivalent of two full Mercurian years!

-Here's another thing that might take some getting used to.
-When you view the sun from Mercury, it actually seems to freeze in place partway through its journey across the sky.
+Here's another thing that might take some getting used to: When you view the sun from Mercury, the sun appears to freeze in place partway through its journey across the sky.
 Then it moves backward for a spell before changing course en route to the opposite horizon.

 Advertisement

-No, we don't mean Mercury is eccentric in the Willy Wonka sense of the word.
+Mercury is eccentric, and not in the Willy Wonka sense of the word.
 "Eccentricity" is the term astronomers use to describe the shape of a planet or moon's orbit.
 No planet orbits its star in a perfect circle.
 And the extent to which a given orbit deviates from being circular is called its eccentricity.

 If an orbit was 100 percent circular, we'd say it had an eccentricity of 0.0.
 Let the record show that Earth's orbit boasts an eccentricity of just 0.0167.
 So it's almost a circle — but not quite.